Auditions for an 8-actor production of The Courage to Right a Woman’s Wrongs

 CHARACTER DESCRIPTION/REQUIREMENTS

-BAT is seeking actors of all races, ethnicities, gender identities, gender expressions, and physical/mental abilities.
+BAT is seeking actors of all races, ethnicities, gender identities, gender expressions, and physical/mental ability.